Alcantara98/Polynomial-Regression/README.md

 - Top-Right: Click to plot the values in the table.
 - Bottom-Right: Click to fit a polynomial, of the chosen order, to the set of points and plot it.

-To edit project, you will need QT Creator Open Source which you can download [here](https://www.qt.io/download-open-source).
+To edit the project, you will need QT Creator Open Source which you can download [here](https://www.qt.io/download-open-source).
 Once downloaded and installed, open it and click 'file->open file or project' and navigate to this repository and open 'Regress.pro'.

 ## Status
 Will add other functions like exponential and maybe trig functions later on.